run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/pipeline.md

 !!! abstract "NOTE"

-    The service will only advance to the service catalog phase when its Service Phase is set as "Chart" and the Service Status as
+    The service will only advance to the service catalog phase when its Service Phase is set as "Chart" and the Service Status as "Production".
-    "Production".

-Still in the Services Pipeline tab, if you want to check the information of a service that are not live yet, you can pick one from the list available.
+Still in the Services Pipeline tab, if you want to check the information of a service that is not live yet, you can pick one from the list available.
 For those services, we have the following actions:

 |Action|Description|
 |------|-----------|